-DURING WELCOME WEEK you'll talk over with your academic adviser what courses to take your first term.
+DURING WELCOME WEEK, or during the Summer Clinics, you will discuss what courses to take your first term with your academic adviser.

 Your academic adviser will be a member of the faculty in the department in which you plan to major.
 That is, if you have selected a major.
-If not, your academic adviser will be a member of the University (Basic) College faculty until such time that you select a major.
+If not, your academic adviser will be a member of the University College faculty until such time that you select a major.